 It may seem a little shocking that people would still use a saw to perform major surgery in this day and age, but the fact is that they definitely still do.
 It's just much more high tech now.
 Much of the time, surgeons use what looks like a piece of piano wire to do the cutting.
 They may also use a more old-fashioned looking bone saw, an electrical saw, or a form of clippers, depending on which bones must be cut.

 After the ligaments, blood vessels, and muscles have been carefully severed, the surgeon will at last turn their attention to the bone.
 Then, using one of the various saws, they will cut through the necessary bones.
 They try to do this as quickly and in as few movements as they can.
 Once the bone is cut, they will smooth out the edges so that it won't damage the rest of the flesh.
-You can see how the procedure is done in the attached video.
-Be aware, it is extremely graphic even if it is only CG.

 Once the amputated limb is off of you, doctors still have an important job to do that involves preparing the rest of your limb for life after amputation.
 The remaining muscles will be cut and shaped in order to fit into and work with a prosthetic limb if that is an option for the future.
 Doctors will also make sure the end of the bone is smooth, that bleeding has been stopped, and that blood vessels and nerves that have been severed are still well-kept and included in the shaping.
 The surgeon will, at last, bundle all that up into a stump around the severed bone, both to protect it and to make a more comfortable and useable limb.
 All that's left after this is to sew everything together and shut.